shutter-network/ShutterPredict/README.md

 ### Installing the bot as a service

 The bot comes with a systemd unit file that can be installed as a service.
+The systemd unit is configured to run with [`uv`](https://docs.astral.sh/uv/getting-started/installation/) -- make sure, you have a working installation by running `uv version`.

 Run

 ```